Technologicat/unpythonic/doc/repl.md

 However, to have the same semantics as in the [`imacropy.iconsole`](https://github.com/Technologicat/imacropy) IPython extension, a custom console was needed.
 This was added to `imacropy` as `imacropy.console.MacroConsole`.

+Why `imacropy.console.MacroConsole`:

+ - Catches and reports import errors when importing macros.
+ - Allows importing the same macros again in the same session, to refresh their definitions.
+   - When you `from somemod import macros, ...`, this console automatically first reloads `somemod`, so that a macro import always sees the latest definitions.
+ - Makes viewing macro docstrings easy.
+   - When you import macros, beside loading them into the macro expander, the console automatically imports the macro stubs as regular runtime objects.
+They're functions, so just look at their `__doc__`.
+   - This also improves UX.
+Without loading the stubs, `from unpythonic.syntax import macros, let`, would not define the name `let` at runtime.
+Now it does, with the name pointing to the macro stub.
+ - IPython-like `obj?` and `obj??` syntax to view the docstring and source code of `obj`.
+ - Can list macros imported to the session, using the command `macros?`.

 For historical interest, refer to and compare [imacropy/iconsole.py](https://github.com/Technologicat/imacropy/blob/master/imacropy/iconsole.py) and [macropy/core/console.py](https://github.com/azazel75/macropy/blob/master/macropy/core/console.py).
 The result is the new [imacropy/console.py](https://github.com/Technologicat/imacropy/blob/master/imacropy/console.py).